djangodeployment/django-deployment-book/02-dns.rst

 sometimes it will also have cached some lower stuff.

-So here is the big problem with DNS: it's not hard to get it right (it's certainly easier than writing a Django program), but if you make the slightest error you might be stuck with the wrong information for up to two days (or even a week).
+So here is the big problem with DNS: it's not hard to get it right (it's easier than writing a Django program), but if you make the slightest error you might be stuck with the wrong information for up to two days (or even a week).
 If you make an error when configuring your domain name, and a customer attempts to access your site, the error may be cached by the customer's name server for up to two days, and you can do nothing about it except fix the error and wait.
 There is no way to send a signal to all the name servers of the world and tell them "hey, please invalidate the cache for djangodeployment.com".
 Different customers or visitors of your site will experience different amounts of downtime, depending on when exactly their local name server will decide to expire its cache.

 Registering a domain name
 -------------------------